intel/neural-compressor/docs/source/tuning_strategies.md

 based on some quantile.
 The first group (x1) contains observations that gives the best scores and the second one (x2) contains all other observations.
-- Model the two densities l(x1) and g(x2) using Parzen Estimators (also known as kernel density estimators) which are a simple average of kernels centered on existing data points.
+- Model the two densities l(x1) and g(x2) using Parzen Estimators (also known as kernel density estimators) which are a simple average of kernels centered on exiting data points.
 - Draw sample hyperparameters from l(x1).
 Evaluate them in terms of l(x1)/g(x2), and return the set that yields the minimum value under l(x1)/g(x1) that corresponds to the greatest expected improvement.
 Evaluate these hyperparameters on the objective function.